-T. b. gambiense and T. b. rhodesiense, which cause Human African Trypanosomaiasis (HAT or sleeping sickness) in West/Central and East Africa, respectively.
-Though the duration and progression of the two forms of the disease varies, both forms of HAT are typically fatal without chemotherapy (See WHO website and the blog post, ‘Why study African trypanosomes‘).
-The closely related but non-human infective T. b. brucei, T. congolense and T. vivax cause a disease in cattle known as N’agana.
-This is widespread throughout sub-Saharan Africa where it has a significant impact on food production.
-All the African trypanosomes are transmitted between mammalian hosts by the bite of the tsetse (Glossina spp).
+T. b. gambiense and T. b. rhodesiense cause Human African Trypanosomaiasis (HAT or sleeping sickness) in West/Central and East Africa, respectively.
+Though the duration and progression of the two forms of the disease varies, both forms of HAT are typically fatal without treatment (see WHO website and the blog post, ‘Why study African trypanosomes‘).
+The related but non-human infective T. b. brucei, T. congolense and T. vivax cause the livestock wasting disease, N’agana, which is endmic to sub-Saharan Africa where it has a significant impact on food production.
+All the African trypanosomes are transmitted by the bite of the tsetse (Glossina spp).

 Applying forward genetics in T. brucei to understand kinetoplastid biology

-We are using a whole genome RNAi library approach to identify previously unkown factors that contribute to these areas of trypanosome biology.
-This methodology has previously been used to identify the genes/transcripts required for growth in culture as bloodstream, procyclic or differentiating cells (Alsford et al, Genome Res, 2011 | PDF).
+We use a genome-scale RNAi library to identify previously unkown factors that contribute to these areas of trypanosome biology.
+This methodology has previously been used to identify the genes/transcripts required for growth in culture as bloodstream, procyclic or differentiating cells (Alsford et al, Genome Research, 2011).